azukds/bodacious/README.md

 > extremely good, extremely great

-A fresh approach to tabular feature engineering for machine learning pipelines.
+A fresh approach to tabular feature engineering for machine learning pipelines, based on polars expressions.

 Construct your, potentially stateful, polars expressions using bodacious functions before using them in plain polars [contexts](https://docs.pola.rs/user-guide/concepts/expressions-and-contexts/#contexts).
 You